IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 Step 6: Preview and Submit

-Before hitting submit, use the "Preview" option.
+Before submit, use the "Preview" option.
 Read everything twice.
 Check for typos, wrong dates, or missing information.
 Once you submit, editing is usually not possible.

 Step 7: Pay the Application Fee